mathigon/textbooks/content/functions/content.md

 > id: function-machines
 > goals: monkey fox smile

 Think of a function as a machine that accepts an object, changes it, and gives it back.
-Here is a function machine that puts hats on things [[this is | a test]]:
+Here is a function machine that puts hats on things:

     x-function-machine(width=400 height=200 id="hat-machine"): svg
       g.input(name="monkey" output="hat-monkey" id="monkey" hint="Woah, Hat Monkey!")